vuejs/vuefire/packages/vuexfire/README.md

 ## Examples

-You can check out the examples by opening the html files in your browser, or check [this online Demo](https://jsfiddle.net/posva/6w3ks04x/)
+You can check out a complete example in the `/examples` directory.

 ## API